Tickets For Michelle Obama's London Talk Sold Out In Record Time & Twitter Lost It

 Fucking hell.
 Tickets to Michelle Obama in conversation with Chimamanda Ngozi Adichie are already on Viagogo for £2-6k each. pic.twitter.com/OcRu5pUJbW— Malice Slaughter ? (@smokintofu) November 8, 2018

-While others, once they realized all hope was lost, decided to take desperate measures, calling on white people with tickets to "cure racism" by giving them up, and some even putting in a word with the former U.S. president himself.
+While others, once they realised all hope was lost, decided to take desperate measures, calling on white people with tickets to "cure racism" by giving them up, and some even putting in a word with the former president himself.

 Desperate times call for desperate measures for these Michelle Obama’s tickets ??♀️ pic.twitter.com/mOCWi5igCT— A$AP Gnocchi (@Joelle_o) November 8, 2018